YumeXi/format/README.md

 The `base` module implements basic formatting functions and types.

 We can use `try_format!` to format a string.
 If you don't want to get an error, you can use `format` instead.
+By the way, `print` can be used to format arguments and print to the console.

 For example: